-As reported in our previous correspondence with the Commission, the IEEE 802.11 Working Group (WG) is now specifying an IEEE Next Generation V2X (Vehicle-to-everything) (NGV) amendment with the IEEE P802.11bd project.
+As reported in our previous correspondence with the Commission, the IEEE 802.11 Working Group (WG) is now developing an IEEE Next Generation V2X (Vehicle-to-everything) (NGV) amendment with the IEEE P802.11bd project.
 The IEEE P802.11bd amendment is intended to provide a seamless evolution path from DSRC in the 5.9 GHz DSRC band.
 Any consideration of the rules governing use of the 5.9 GHz band must recognize the societal value of allowing DSRC and NGV to operate together in the ITS band.

 Recommendation for a conformance requirement and citation for DSRC and future generations of DSRC